SystemRDL/PeakRDL-regblock/docs/limitations.rst

 Unaligned Registers
 -------------------
-All address offsets & strides shall be a multiple of the regwidth used.
+All address offsets & strides shall be a multiple of the accesswidth used.
 Specifically:

-* Each register's address and array stride shall be aligned to it's regwidth.
+* Each register's address and array stride shall be aligned to it's accesswidth.
-* Each regfile or addrmap shall use an offset and stride that is a multiple of the largest regwidth it encloses.
+* Each regfile or addrmap shall use an offset and stride that is a multiple of the largest accesswidth it encloses.

 No partial writes